melnikovdv/melnikovdv.github.io/_posts/2016-08-18-advanced-logging-in-android.md

 Writing logs to files can slowdown your performance.
 It should be done in the background.

 You don't want an endless log.
 It should be rotated.
 Rotation isn't a simple feature to implement.
-It's better to have a well well known and tested solution.
+It's better to have a well known and tested solution.

 Size of logs are individual for different apps.
 It should be easily setup.
 As option it's useful to set different buffer sizes for dev/beta builds and production builds.
 Just because you don't want to drain real user's traffic and battery for excessive logs.